igvteam/igv-webapp/README.md

 * **Configuring the _Genome_ dropdown menu.** The property `genomes` defines a URL to a JSON file containing a list of genome configuration objects used to populate the menu.
 For a description of the genome configuration object, see the [igv.js wiki](https://github.com/igvteam/igv.js/wiki/Reference-Genome) .

-* **Configuring the _Tracks_ dropdown menu.** The property `trackRegistryFile` defines a URL to a configuration file which defines pre-defined tracks that can be loaded through the menu.
-The file contains a JSON object with genomeIDs as keys and an array of URLs to JSON files defining each menu entry.
+* **Configuring the _Tracks_ dropdown menu to include pre-defined tracks.** The property `trackRegistryFile` defines a URL to a configuration file that contains a JSON object with genomeIDs as keys and an array of URLs to JSON files defining each menu item.
+Clicking on a menu item will open up a simple list of pre-defined tracks or an annotated table of pre-defined tracks.
 The default track registry file is ```resources/tracks/trackRegistry.json```.
 Further details on configuring the tracks menu are available [below](#track-registry).

-* **Configuring the _Session_ dropdown menu.** The property `sessionRegistryFile` (_optional_) defines a URL to a configuration file which defines pre-defined sessions that can be loaded through the menu.
-The file contains a JSON object with genomeIDs as keys and an array of URLs to JSON files defining each menu entry.
-By default, there is no session registry file, but an example can be found at ```resources/sessions/sessionRegistry.json```.
-Further details on configuring the session menu are available [below](#session-registry).

 * **Configuring properties of the IGV browser and default tracks** The `igvConfig` property is an igv.js configuration object.
 See the [igv.js wiki](https://github.com/igvteam/igv.js/wiki/Browser-Creation) for details.